Lois Lane (Superman & Lois)

 Lois Lane is a fictional character in The CW television series Superman & Lois, based on the DC Comics character of the same name, created by Jerry Siegel and Joe Shuster.
 Portrayed by Elizabeth Tulloch, Lois is a reporter for the Daily Planet and the wife of Clark Kent / Superman.
-Tulloch also played alternate versions of Lois Lane in the Arrowverse television series: The Flash, Supergirl, Arrow, Batwoman, and Legends of Tomorrow.
+Tulloch also played alternate versions of Lois Lane in the Arrowverse television series The Flash, Supergirl, Arrow, Batwoman, and DC's Legends of Tomorrow.

 Concept and creation

 Background

 The character of Lois Lane first appeared in Action Comics #1 alongside Superman in the first published story featuring either character.
 Lois was one of the first female characters to appear in an American superhero comic strip.
 With her long history with the Man of Steel, she has become one of the most iconic love interests in superhero stories and has been Clark Kent/Superman's primary love interest throughout his publication history.

 Lois has appeared in all live action adaptions of Superman, starting with her portrayal by Noel Neill in the 1948 serial, by Phyllis Coates in Superman and the Mole Men, by Margot Kidder in the 1980s Superman film series alongside Christopher Reeve, and by Kate Bosworth alongside Brandon Routh in Superman Returns.
 Kidder's iconic portrayal of Lois won the actress numerous awards and international recognition.
 She has also appeared in television series: Adventures of Superman, Lois & Clark: The New Adventures of Superman played by Teri Hatcher and Smallville by Erica Durance.